 Common parameters measured

-Beyond this core list, Hach's broader catalogue also covers parameters such as alkalinity, hardness, metals, and various specific contaminants relevant to particular industries — worth exploring with a distributor if your application involves a less common parameter, since a dedicated method or instrument may exist even where it is not immediately obvious from a general product listing.
+Beyond this core list, Hach's broader catalogue also covers alkalinity, hardness, metals, and various contaminants relevant to particular industries, worth exploring with a distributor if your application involves a less common parameter.

 What to consider when choosing